scikit-learn/blog/_pages/calendar.md

 - Monthly meetings on the last Friday of the month
 - Bi-weekly (every two weeks) office hours on Mondays

-The project [Code of Conduct](https://www.python.org/psf/conduct/) to all spaces.
+The project [Code of Conduct](https://www.python.org/psf/conduct/) applies to all spaces.

 The community calendar below can be manually added to your personal calendar by clicking on the “+” button in the bottom right corner.